 The last problem left to solve is answering the question "Which four wise words did the Wise Mountain Man speak?"
-In terms of our formalization, we need to find additional information, to be included in the theory developed so far, that allows to entail the completion of the race.
-Notice that, often, to solve a riddle one needs to revisit assumptions that were initially taken for granted.
-From a knowledge representation perspective, that means revisiting the defaults used in the encoding of the theory, and allowing the reasoner to select appropriate exceptions to the defaults.
+In terms of our formalization, we need to find a modification of the theory developed so far that yields the completion of the race.
+One possible approach is to revisit the conclusions that were taken for granted in the development of the theory.
+Particularly interesting are the defaults used in the encoding.
+Is it possible that solving the riddle lies in selecting appropriate exceptions to some defaults?